HealthCare Information Security and Privacy Practitioner (HCISPP)

 Customized Onsite Training for HCISPP

 We offer customized on-site training that saves money and time.
 The program can be scheduled at your location on a date that is convenient for you.
 We deliver training of 4 to 5 days depending on your training goals and learning objectives.
 We can also combine CHPSE and HCISPP course training if needed.
 Our course outline is flexible and can be customized to meet your requirements.

 The training program can also be tailored to meet your specific requirements ensuring that your employees gain the fundamental knowledge required to meet your organization’s specific goals and objectives of compliance and audit.

 The dates for the training are flexible, based on instructor availability.
 Our instructors have backgrounds in healthcare background with many combined years of expertise in HIPAA, IT security and are HIPAA consultant who helps our clients with their compliance processes.
-Our training is updated for the HITECH Act, Omnibus rule and regularly updated as HIPAA privacy and security rules changes.
+Our training is updated for the HITECH Act, Omnibus rule, and regularly updated as HIPAA privacy and security rules change.